Investment Analysis

 Fees charged by the GP at various stages: acquisition fee (1–2% of purchase price), asset management fee (1–2% of revenue), disposition fee (1% of sale price), and construction management fee.

-Model Any Waterfall in Compass
+Model Any Waterfall in Solsten

 From simple 2-tier JVs to complex institutional structures